translate/virtaal/docs/tips.rst

 Using Your Own Font Settings
 ============================
 You can specify your own font settings to use in the translation area.
-Since Virtaal 0.4, these can be edited inside Virtaal at the Preferences.
+These can be edited inside Virtaal in the Preferences.

 For older versions, edit virtaal.ini, and look for the settings "sourcefont" and "targetfont".
 You can therefore set the font and font size separately for